Skip to main content

 Read full unit notes

-Rotorua Unit
+Taranaki Unit

-NHS Rotorua unit teachers work with school age students in both hospital and in the community who meet Northern Health School admission criteria.
+NHS Taranaki unit teachers work with school age students in both hospital and in the community who meet Northern Health School admission criteria.
 Education programmes are planned in association with staff of the student’s regular school and may include Te Aho O Te Kura Pounamu (Correspondence School) subjects.
 An ILP (Individual Learning Plan) is developed for each student in association with their school of enrolment, parents and any others who may be involved in their wellbeing.

 NHS teachers visit students in their homes and depending on their health needs, students may attend NHS student support centre or their school of enrolment on a part time basis.
 When the time is appropriate, the NHS teacher will help transition student back to school on a full time basis.